Hverma1206/ImageEnhancer/README.md

 python app.py
 ```

-The backend server will start on http://localhost:5000
+The backend server will start

 ## How It Works